Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 - When a web page is loaded, the browser creates a Document Object Model of the page.
 - **Note**: In this DOM tree, the document is the root node or object.
+- **Note**: In DOM, all HTML objects are defined as objects, so it will have both property and method.
+- The document object represents your web page.
+- If you wanna access any HTML element in a HTML page, you always start with accessing the document object.

 <hr>